 back into music?

-Sheldon Rusch, writer and Iyengar yoga instructor, I formed Zebra Muscle, a five-piece original
+Sheldon Rusch, writer and Iyengar yoga instructor, formed Zebra Muscle, a five-piece original,

-rock group.
-We produced recordings, videos, and energetic live performances.
-I
+percussive group. we produced recordings, videos, and gave

 part-time field research in hummingbird communication with Dr. Millicent Ficken and Dr.

 Carolyn Pytte at the University of Wisconsin Milwaukee.